 The Sopris Sun is Carbondale, Colorado’s nonprofit weekly newspaper.
 It was born from this community, it endeavors to reflect the diverse faces of Carbondale and the Roaring Fork Valley, and it depends on the greater community for content, advertising, and financial support.

 The Sopris Sun was founded in early 2009 when the for-profit Valley Journal newspaper, a weekly that had served the Roaring Fork Valley for 34 years, ceased publication on Christmas Eve 2008.
-Recognizing that Carbondale needed a truly local paper during the hard economic times of the recession as much as—or perhaps more than—it ever had, a group of local citizens came together over beer and pizza to answer the question, “What can we do about this?”
+Recognizing that Carbondale needed a truly local paper during the hard economic times of the recession as much as ever (or perhaps more) a group of local citizens came together over beer and pizza to answer the question, “What can we do about this?”

 The Paper Today

-Nine years later, The Sun is still shining in Carbondale.
-Each week, we distribute 4,200 copies at approximately 80 locations from Glenwood Springs to Aspen and Carbondale to Redstone.
+The Sun is continues to shine in Carbondale.
+Each week, we distribute 3,500 copies to approximately 80 locations from Glenwood Springs to Woody Creek and Carbondale to Marble.
 Our office is in the Third Street Center, where life is bustling and good.
-Nearly everyone over the age of five knows where Thompson Divide is.
-Mountain Fair still draws thousands to town the last weekend in July.
-And the pages of The Sopris Sun hold photos of children whose parents hadn’t even met in 2009 when the paper was started.

-As a nonprofit weekly, The Sun does not cover fast-breaking news the way the corporate-owned dailies do.
-Instead we take an in-depth approach to stories and issues, through Carbondale’s eyes, considering and analyzing their impacts on this unique place and the people who live here.
+As a nonprofit weekly, The Sun takes an in-depth approach to stories and issues, through Carbondale’s eyes, considering and analyzing their impacts on this unique place and the people who live here.
 Editorially, we don’t take a position, but we offer you, our readers, many ways to respond to the news and to express your views and opinions.
 This truly is your paper.

 Where We’re Headed

-First and foremost, the board and staff of The Sun are committed to maintaining— and always seeking to improve— the colorful, quality print newspaper our readers and advertisers have come to rely on.
-This redesigned website extends those capabilities online, and we are excited to bring you more photos, breaking news, and features on the site each week — things we can’t fit into 16 or 20 print pages.
-The web also offers expanded opportunities for you, our readers, to share your photos and Facebook, Instagram and Twitter posts with the larger community.
-Check out all ways you can submit to The Sun, and watch for us to roll out a bunch of other fun and useful features in the future as funding allows.
+First and foremost, the board and staff of The Sun are committed to maintaining— and improving — the colorful, quality print newspaper our readers and advertisers have come to rely on.
+This redesigned website extends those capabilities online, and we are excited to bring you more photos, breaking news and features on the site each week — things we can’t fit into 16 or 20 print pages.